How to Get Into Nonprofit, Low-Cost, and Free Drug and Alcohol Rehab Centers Near Me

-For those individuals lacking health insurance and unable to pay the costs of addiction treatment, there is the option to seek services through a free addiction treatment program.
-Free rehab programs are provided to eligible clients at no cost and are commonly offered at various government-funded hospitals and rehab centers, non-profit rehab facilities, and rehab centers run by faith-based organizations.
+For individuals with no health insurance who are unable to pay the costs of drug or alcohol addiction treatment, there is the option to seek the services of a low-cost or free addiction rehab program.
+Nonprofit rehab centers or free drug and alcohol rehab programs are provided to eligible clients at no cost, and free substance abuse programs are commonly offered at various government-funded hospitals and rehab centers, nonprofit rehab facilities, and rehab centers run by faith-based organizations.

-According to a recent report from the Substance Abuse and Mental Health Services Administration (SAMHSA), over 21 million individuals needed addiction treatment in 2018.1 Unfortunately, only 1 in 9 people in need of addiction treatment actually received treatment at a rehab facility.
+According to a report from the Substance Abuse and Mental Health Services Administration (SAMHSA), over 43 million individuals needed substance use treatment in 2021.1 Unfortunately, only 1.5% (or 4.1 million people) received substance use treatment during this time.1

 One of the most common barriers to rehab is cost.
-Nearly 1 in 3 individuals who needed but did not receive addiction treatment reported a lack of healthcare coverage or not being able to afford the cost of rehab.1 Many of those individuals would benefit from free rehab services.
+Almost 25% of individuals who needed addiction treatment but did not receive it reported having no insurance coverage or not being able to afford the cost of rehab.1 Many of these individuals would benefit from free rehabilitation services.

-Free drug and alcohol rehab centers are intended to help people with substance abuse problems who do not have the means to pay for addiction treatment.
-These rehab centers provide a variety of treatment and services, ranging from detoxification to long-term residential care.
+Free drug and alcohol rehab centers are intended to help make getting help affordable for people with substance use problems who do not have the means to pay for the cost of addiction treatment.
+These rehabs provide a variety of treatment programs and services, ranging from detoxification programs and short-term alcohol and drug abuse treatment programs to long-term residential care.

 The sources of funding for free rehab centers vary and may include charitable donations, private endowments, and government grants.
-There are also certain organizations that award scholarships to people who can’t afford the cost of rehab, allowing them to receive treatment at privately-owned rehab centers.
+There are also certain organizations that award scholarships to people who can’t afford the cost of rehab, allowing them to receive drug and alcohol addiction treatment at private rehab centers.

-There are many non-profit organizations that either operate treatment centers or provide funding to centers that offer free drug rehab programs for those in need.
-These non-profit organizations also provide support to people living with addiction, raise awareness, and advocate for supportive legislation.
+There are many nonprofit organizations that either operate treatment centers or provide funding to centers that offer free alcohol and drug rehab programs for those in need of help.
+These nonprofit organizations also provide support to people living with drug and alcohol addiction, raise awareness, and advocate for supportive legislation.

 - Gearing Up, a community organization that offers advice and encouragement to women struggling with addiction through group support programs that are centered around cycling.
 This organization also runs a facility that provides evidence-based behavioral therapies to women combating drug and alcohol addiction, domestic abuse, and incarceration.